Did ‘Teen Mom 2’ Cause Javi Marroquin And Kailyn Lowry’s Divorce?

 Teen Mom 2 star Javi Marroquin is revealing new details on his divorce with Kailyn Lowry.
-The reality TV dad, who is currently co-parenting his son, Lincoln, with Lowry, says that he had a lot of feelings of anger during the time of his divorce, and that the MTV reality series only added more stress to the situation.
+The reality TV dad, who is currently co-parenting his son, Lincoln, with Lowry, says that he had a lot of feelings of anger during the time of his divorce and that the MTV reality series only added more stress to the situation.

-According to Radar Online, Javi Marroquin isn’t blaming MTV for his split with Kailyn Lowry, but he does think that Teen Mom 2 played a part in his marriage ending, and the drama that has come from that.
+According to Radar Online, Javi Marroquin isn’t blaming MTV for his split with Kailyn Lowry, but he does think that Teen Mom 2 played a part in his marriage ending and the drama that has come from that.

-“I believe that it adds stress,” Javi said in a recent interview with Posh Kids Magazine.
+“I believe that it adds stress,” Javi said in a recent interview with Posh Kids magazine.

 “You’re filming these long seasons.
 I mean it’s human instinct to be stressed naturally.”

 Marroquin went on to add that MTV doesn’t force anyone to film, and that he’s not blaming Teen Mom 2 his marriage failing, but only reveals that the added stress of having your personal life on television for all to see can make things a bit more difficult.